charlie-vf/the-hobbit-game/README.md

 ![Post Second Battle](docs/post-second-battle.png)

+### ** Pre Third Battle**

+This runs dialogue about the battle that is about to happen, and allocates the User to one of three Third Battle trees dependent on their chosen weapon

 ### **Third Battle**

 The third battle presents the User with another y/n response.
 There are two potential game over paths here, dependent on the User's choice of weapon and responses in this battle and the previous ones.